Division of Student Affairs

 The university hosts two commencement ceremonies, one following the spring term and one following the fall term.
 An application for graduation is to be filed in the Office of the Registrar and Student Records by the published deadlines.
 Students applying for graduation will be asked to indicate whether or not they will participate in the commencement ceremony.
 Students who indicate that they will participate at commencement will receive information from the department about caps, gowns, announcements, and information about graduation day.
 For more information about commencement, visit www.uhv.edu/graduation.

-Jaguar Hall, Jaguar Suites, and Jaguar Court (collectively known as Jaguar Village) are located on Houston Highway and are within walking distance of UHV’s academic buildings.
-Services located in Jaguar Village that are available to all UHV students includes computer labs with printers, group and individual study areas, community garden, recreational field, The 11:59 Lounge, JP’s Market (Food Pantry), The Snack Shack, Campus Security, Testing Services, two residential pools, fitness center, and a dining facility offering a variety of meal options.
-Smith Hall, our newest residence hall, is a state of the art building located directly next to University Commons and near all of our academic buildings.
+Jaguar Hall, Jaguar Suites, and Jaguar Court are located on Houston Highway and are within walking distance of UHV’s main campus.
+Services located in Jaguar Village that are available to all UHV students includes computer labs with printers, Student Life, group and individual study areas, community garden, recreational field, The 11:59 Lounge, JP’s Market (Food Pantry), The Den (Student Organization Resource Area), The Snack Shack, Campus Security, Testing Services, two residential pools, fitness center, and a dining facility offering a variety of meal options.

 Students living in UHV resident halls are issued an identification (ID) card, also known as the Paw Pass.
 This ID card provides access to many resources provided by the university such as dining hall meals, building access at residence halls, use of the library, and can be used for entrance to certain university events such as athletics.
 The identification card can also be used in the community for discounts at various participating businesses in the Daily Deals student discount program.